mojaloop/documentation/docs/product/features/ml-feature-list.md

 -   [**Risk Management**](./risk.md), setting out the measures taken to ensure that no DFSP participating in a Mojaloop scheme is exposed to any counterparty risk, and that the integrity of the scheme as a whole is protected.

 -  [**Connectivity Support**](./connectivity.md), describing the various tools and options for straightforward onboarding of participating DFSPs.

 -  [**Product and Operational Features**](./product.md), such as portals for user and service management, and the configuration and operation of a Mojaloop Hub.
+-  [**Fees and Tariffs**](./tariffs.md) sets out the mechanisms that Mojaloop provides to support a range of different tariff models and the opportunities for participants and hub operators to levy fees.

+-  [**Performance**](./performance.md), outlining the transaction processing performance adopters might expect.
+- [**Deployment**](./deployment.md), describing the different ways to deploy Mojaloop for a range of different purposes, and the tools that facilitate these deployment types.
 - [**Engineering Principles**](./engineering.md), such as algorithmic adherence to the Mojaloop specification, code quality, security practices, scalability and performance patterns (amongst others).

 -   [**Invariants**](./invariants.md), setting out the development and operational principles to which any Mojaloop implementation must adhere.
 This includes the principles which ensure the security and integrity of a Mojaloop deployment.